 Let’s take a look at what Joey Lauren Adams has been up to and why you may not have seen her lately.

 While Top of the Heap was the most successful of Married…with Children’s three attempted spinoffs, the series only lasted six episodes.
-Yet already in her first television role, Joey Lauren Adams was one of Top of the Heap’s stars, alongside a cast that included Joseph Bologna, Matt LeBlanc and Rita Moreno.
+Yet already in her first television role, she was one of Top of the Heap’s stars, alongside a cast that included Joseph Bologna, Matt LeBlanc, and Rita Moreno.

 In 1993, Joey Lauren Adams would appear in multiple films, the Saturday Night Live spinoff, Coneheads, football drama The Program and her first starring role in The Pros & Cons of Breathing.

 Probably her biggest appearance at that time was in Richard Linklater’s coming-of-age ensemble, Dazed and Confused.
-While her role of Simone Kerr, harasser of the incoming freshmen girls, is relatively small, Joey Lauren Adams performance makes Kerr memorable.
+While her role as Simone Kerr, harasser of the incoming freshmen girls, is relatively small, Joey Lauren Adams’ performance makes Kerr memorable.

 In 1994, Joey Lauren Adams would appear in two films: Sleep with Me and S.F.W., but her biggest breakout might have been in 1995 with her small role in Kevin Smith’s Mallrats.
 Adams’ role as Gwen Turner threw her into Smith’s already-expanding universe of interconnected films known as the View Askewniverse.

-Smith and Joey Lauren Adams would begin dating after Mallrats finished shooting, and despite the two not dating long, this relationship became the basis for Smith’s third film, Chasing Amy, and arguably her most iconic role, as Alyssa Jones.
+Smith and Adams would begin dating after Mallrats finished shooting, and despite the two not dating long, this relationship became the basis for Smith’s third film, Chasing Amy, and arguably her most iconic role, as Alyssa Jones.